nitink167/background-changer/README.md

 # background-changer
 Background Changer is an app that is made with JavaScript and it allows user to make gradient with 2 colors and get css style property for setting background color.
-Just download the 3 files and place them in a same folder and run index.html
+<h1>Just download the 3 files and place them in a same folder and run index.html</h1>